Rodrigo-Patron/Weather-App/README.md

-Simple Weather-App using React, Node, Express and an existing weather API with the aim get the actual temperature of the location searched.
+A practical application providing current temperature information based on city search.
+Constructed with React, Node.js, Express, and integrated with an external weather API.